-We exemplify in Figure \ref{fig:ReductionExample} by comparing our algorithm approximating the $T$ gate for $n = 8$, before and after the additional simplifications described above: Here we manually switch basis before measuring.
-In this case, assuming we consider a Toffoli with inverted controls as using a total of four $X$ gates, we were able to reduce the $X$ count by $30$, and the Hadamard count by $8$.
-In general, for a reduced $k$ and $n$, the $X$ count reduces by $10 \sum_{i} (k_i \oplus 1)$, and the Hadamard count reduces by $n$ ($2n$ if we can measure directly in Pauli $X$).
-This also reduces circuit depth considerably.
+We exemplify the above in Figure~\ref{fig:ReductionExample} by comparing our algorithm approximating the $T$ gate for $n = 8$, before and after the additional simplifications described above.
+Here we manually switch basis before measuring.
+In this case, assuming we consider a Toffoli gate with inverted controls as using a total of four $X$ gates, we were able to reduce the $X$ gate count by $30$, and the Hadamard gate count by $8$.
+In general, for a reduced $k$ and $n$, the $X$ gate count reduces by $10 \sum_{i} (k_i \oplus 1)$, and the Hadamard count reduces by $n$ ($2n$ if we can measure directly in the Pauli $X$ basis).
+This also reduces the circuit depth considerably.